pgilad/www.giladpeleg.com/src/content/blog/code-retreat-game-of-life-notes/index.md

     - game-of-life
 ---

 Today we had a [code retreat](https://www.coderetreat.org/) day at the office.
-I had a really good learning experience, and wanted to share my thoughts.
+I had a really good learning experience and wanted to share my thoughts.

 In general, a developer's most important skill (and perhaps everyone's) is the ability to constantly